POLY HERBAL SEMISOLID DOSAGE FORM DEVELOPMENT FOR WOUND HEALINGHTML Full Text

 |Control||212 ± 10.82||12.18 ± 2.89NS|

 Values are mean ± SEM for groups of six animals each.

-(**P<0.05; aP<0.01) vs control and standard, (NSP>0.01) not significant to standard.
-In incision wound model the wound contraction of PHF 5% w/w and PHF 10% w/w is effective when compare to control (**P<0.05) and standard (aP<0.01) but the hydroxyproline mg/g is Non significant (NS) when compare to standard and control.
+(**P<0.05; aP<0.01) Vs control and standard, (NSP>0.01) not significant to standard.
+In incision wound model the wound contraction of PHF 5% w/w and PHF 10% w/w is effective when compared to control (**P<0.05) and standard (aP<0.01) but the hydroxyproline mg/g is Nonsignificant (NS) when compared to standard and control.

 TABLE 6: EFFECT OF PHF ON COLLAGEN CONTENT OF THE GRANULOMA TISSUE IN DIABETIC RATS (INCISION WOUND MODEL)